FindMySchool LogoFindMySchool

 The main decision point is fit.
 Children who thrive in small settings, respond well to clear routines, and enjoy close-knit community life are likely to do very well here.
 Families seeking a bigger peer group and the breadth of a large town primary may prefer to shortlist alternatives alongside this option, using Saved Schools to keep comparisons organised.

 Academic outcomes are exceptionally strong.
-In 2024, 94% of pupils met the expected standard in reading, writing and mathematics combined, and 39% reached the higher standard, both well above England averages.
+In the current 2024-25 / 2025 dataset, 90% met the expected standard in reading, writing and maths combined and 0% reached the higher standard.
+Average scaled scores are 104 in reading, 105 in maths and 108 in GPS.
+FindMySchool ranks the school 3,439th out of 14,978 primaries overall in England and 12th in Hereford.
 The June 2025 inspection also graded key areas as Good, indicating consistent practice across quality of education, behaviour, personal development, leadership, and early years provision.

 Applications are made through Herefordshire’s coordinated admissions process.
 For September 2026 entry, the online window opened on 15 September 2025 and closed on 15 January 2026.
 Primary allocation day is 16 April 2026, with appeals handled to a published timetable.